hanlin123456666/DS-5690-Project/README.md

 [Time Series Forecasting](https://www.tableau.com/learn/articles/time-series-forecasting)

-## Citation
+## References
-[1] Peter A. Mossey and Eduardo Castilla.
-2003.
-Global Registry and Database on Craniofacial Anomalies: Report of a WHO Registry Meeting on
-Craniofacial Anomalies.
-World Health Organization.
+Peter A. Mossey and Eduardo Castilla.
+Global Registry and Database on Craniofacial Anomalies: Report of a WHO Registry Meeting on Craniofacial Anomalies.
+World Health Organization, 2003.
-[2] Hardin-Jones, M. A., & Jones, D. L. 2005.
-Speech production of preschoolers with cleft palate.
-The Cleft Palate-Craniofacial Journal, 42(1), 7–13.
+M. A. Hardin-Jones and D. L. Jones.
+"Speech production of preschoolers with cleft palate."
+The Cleft Palate-Craniofacial Journal, vol. 42, no. 1, pp. 7–13, 2005.
-[3] M Iglesias, A., D.P.
-Kuehn, and H.L.
-Morris (1980).
-Simultaneous assessment of pharyngeal wall and velar displacement for selected speech sounds.
-J Speech Hear Res, 1980.
-23(2): p.
-429-46.
+M. Iglesias, D. P. Kuehn, and H. L. Morris.
+"Simultaneous assessment of pharyngeal wall and velar displacement for selected speech sounds."
+J Speech Hear Res, vol. 23, no. 2, pp. 429–46, 1980.
-[4] Chiang, S.N., et al. 2023.
-"Buccal Myomucosal Flap Repair for Velopharyngeal Dysfunction.".
-Plast Reconstr Surg.
+S. N. Chiang, et al. "Buccal Myomucosal Flap Repair for Velopharyngeal Dysfunction."
+Plast Reconstr Surg, 2023.
-[5] Ysunza, A., et al. 2002.
-Velopharyngeal surgery: a prospective randomized study of pharyngeal flaps and sphincter pharyngoplasties.
-Plast
+A. Ysunza, et al. "Velopharyngeal surgery: a prospective randomized study of pharyngeal flaps and sphincter pharyngoplasties."
+Plast Reconstr Surg, vol. 110, no. 6, pp. 1401–7, 2002.
-Reconstr Surg, 110(6): p.
-1401-7.
-[6] Naran, S., M. Ford, and J.E.
-Losee.
-2017.
-What's New in Cleft Palate and Velopharyngeal Dysfunction Management?
-Plast Reconstr Surg.
-139(6):
+S. Naran, M. Ford, and J. E. Losee.
+"What's New in Cleft Palate and Velopharyngeal Dysfunction Management?"
+Plast Reconstr Surg, vol. 139, no. 6, pp. 1343e–1355e, 2017.
-p.
-1343e-1355e.
-[7] Jackson, O., et al. 2013.
-The Children's Hospital of Philadelphia modification of the Furlow double-opposing Z-palatoplasty: 30-year experience and long-term speech outcomes.
-Plast Reconstr Surg, 132(3): p.
-613-622.
+O. Jackson, et al. "The Children's Hospital of Philadelphia modification of the Furlow double-opposing Z-palatoplasty: 30-year experience and long-term speech outcomes."
+Plast Reconstr Surg, vol. 132, no. 3, pp. 613–622, 2013.
-[8] D’Antonio, L.L. and N.J.
-Scherer.
-2009.
-Communication disorders associated with cleft palate, in Comprehensive Cleft Care, J.E.
-Losee and R.E.
-Kirschner, Editors., McGraw-Hill Medical: New York. p.
-569-588.
+L. L. D’Antonio and N. J. Scherer.
+"Communication disorders associated with cleft palate," in Comprehensive Cleft Care, J. E. Losee and R. E. Kirschner, Eds.
+McGraw-Hill Medical, New York, 2009, pp. 569–588.
-[9] Fisher, D.M. and B.C.
-Sommerlad.
-2011.
-Cleft lip, cleft palate, and velopharyngeal insufficiency.
-Plast Reconstr Surg, 128(4): p.
-342e-360e.
+D. M. Fisher and B. C. Sommerlad.
+"Cleft lip, cleft palate, and velopharyngeal insufficiency."
+Plast Reconstr Surg, vol. 128, no. 4, pp. 342e–360e, 2011.
-[10] Parameters For Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Differences.
-2018.
-The Cleft palatecraniofacial journal: official publication of the American Cleft Palate-Craniofacial Association, 55(1), 137–156.
-DOI: https://doi.org/10.1177/1055665617739564
+Parameters For Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Differences.
+The Cleft Palate-Craniofacial Journal, vol. 55, no. 1, pp. 137–156, 2018.
+DOI: 10.1177/1055665617739564.
-[11] Baigorri, M, et al. 2021.
-Barriers and Resources to Cleft Lip and Palate Speech Services Globally: A Descriptive Study.
-Journal of Craniofacial Surgery, 32(8), 2802–2807.
-DOI: 10.1097/SCS.0000000000007988
+M. Baigorri, et al. "Barriers and Resources to Cleft Lip and Palate Speech Services Globally: A Descriptive Study."
+Journal of Craniofacial Surgery, vol. 32, no. 8, pp. 2802–2807, 2021.
+DOI: 10.1097/SCS.0000000000007988.
+OpenAI.
+"Whisper: Open-source model for speech recognition."
+Available: https://openai.com/research/whisper.